 2014/2015: During this time, the number of homeless women, mothers, and entire families increased, which meant that the Islands of Welcome became increasingly colourful, turbulent, and full of children.

 2016/2017/2018: With the closure of the Balkan corridor, the beginning of the infamous EU-Turkey deal, and the creation of several hotspots and other camps with inhumane living conditions, the need for genuine places of welcome increased once more.

 2019: The migration ministry decided to kick out beneficiaries of international protection from flats and camps.
-Today, those who do not have access to state services stay in the two Islands of Welcome.
+Today, those who do not have access to state shelter stay in the two Islands of Welcome.
 They urgently needed a home and a safe space.
-Mothers and kids with refugee status, as well as homeless newcomers; people who had been deported from other EU countries; individual refugees who have supported this project for a long time and enabled it to continue.
+Mothers and kids with refugee status, as well as homeless asylum seekers who arrived newly from the landborder; people who had been deported from other EU countries.

 While dramatic images from the EU hotspots on the Aegean islands reach the media daily, also the situation in mainland Greece is horrible.
-The dozens of temporary camps that were set up about 3 years ago as a response to a ‘crisis’ continue to be nothing more than an emergency solution which prohibits integrationist efforts.
-Protests against the inhumane conditions in the camps emerge again and again.
+The dozens of temporary camps that were set up about 3 years ago as a response to a ‘crisis’ continue to be only little more than an emergency solution which prohibits integrationist efforts.

-Our goal is that the flats can be supported through regular standing orders of 10 Euros per month.
+Our goal is that the people can be supported for housing through regular standing orders of 10 Euros per month.
 Standing orders can be made via the account of the ‘Wohnschiffprojekts’: